Skip to page content

 In other cases, the test is carried out after a heart attack or stroke when an echo has suggested the presence of a thrombus (blood clot) in the heart.

-• The test will be explained to you in detail, including a discussion about the possible risks.
+• You will be taken into a room with usually a doctor and a cardiac physiologist trained in echocardiography.
+The test will be explained to you in detail, including a discussion about the possible risks.
 You will then be asked to sign a consent form.
 By signing this form, you will have agreed to have the test performed and that you understand why it is needed.
 This does not take away your right to have the test stopped at any time.

 • While the physiologist is taking a few baseline pictures of your heart, the doctor will be mixing up the ultrasound enhancing agent.
 Once this is done the doctor will inject the contrast through the cannula into the vein and the physiologist will take a number of pictures of the heart from different areas on the chest.
 More contrast may be injected during the scan to keep good image quality.

-• The doctor and physiologist may discuss the images during the test to make sure that they are happy and that they have enough information before deciding that the test is at an end.
+• The doctor and physiologist may discuss the images during the test to make sure that they are happy that they have enough information before deciding that the test is at an end.

 • The test will take about 30 to 45 minutes to complete.
+You can return home straight after the test and may drive.

 Do I need to take any special precautions before the test?